A Veterinarian’s Guide

 A 2021 pharmacokinetic interaction study tested the interaction between CBD and phenobarbital in healthy dogs.
 No significant interactions were found, therefore, dose escalation of CBD or adjustment of phenobarbital in dogs is not recommended on the basis of these findings.

-In theory, there is a potential risk of serotonin syndrome when CBD is combined with SSRIs or Trazodone, however, there have not been any documented reports of this.
+In theory, there is a potential theoretical risk of serotonin syndrome when CBD is combined with SSRIs or Trazodone, however, there have not been any documented reports of this.

 Drug Interactions

-Caution with use in young, pregnant and breeding animals due to the potential impacts on developing endocannabinoid systems.
+CBD is not recommended for chronis use in young, pregnant and breeding animals due to the potential impacts on developing endocannabinoid systems.

 CBD and THC concentrate in breast milk so they should be avoided in lactating animals where possible.

-Caution
+Caution / Contraindications

 CBD is usually well tolerated by pets and side effects are rare but may include lethargy and gastrointestinal upset, i.e. soft stools in dogs and vomiting in cats.
-Long-term use of CBD can sometimes cause elevations in serum ALP levels.
-See Blood Monitoring for more information.

 A 2022 study tested the pharmacokinetics of escalating CBD doses in cats, and the following effects were observed: excessive licking, head-shaking, and less commonly, pacing, chomping and gagging.